Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

   </tr>
 </table>

 * <b>Training stability</b> - No normalisation offers rough descent, plateauing chaotically.
 Z-Normalisation offers the highest training stability of the four options.
-Global Min-Max scaling offers the worst performance - the model loses all informaation as very tiny values get compressed even more.
+Global Min-Max scaling offers the worst performance - the model loses all information as very tiny values get compressed even more.
 Sequence-wise Min-Max scaling has a mostly smooth descent, placing it close to the best.

-* <b>Convergence</b> - No normalisation has chaotic convergence, it gets stuck in a locak gradient and starts over-fitting.
+* <b>Convergence</b> - No normalisation has chaotic convergence, it gets stuck in a local gradient and starts over-fitting.
 Sequence-wise Min-Max scaling and Z-normalisation offer superior results, while Global Min-Max scaling leads to chaos and no proper convergence.

 * <b>Out-of-distribution performance</b> - Upon testing with an example, `[1, 2, 3, 4, 5, 6]`
   No normalisation ---> `[4, 1, 4, 4, 2, 2]`